ReflectionHLE/ReflectionHLE/notes-restoration.md

 Required tools:
 - Borland C++ 3.0 (and no other version), for all pre-v1.4 releases of Wolf3D and SOD.
-- Borland C++ 3.1 (exactly this one) for the v1.4 releases of Wolf3D and SOD.
+- Borland C++ 3.1 (exactly this one) for the v1.4 releases of Wolf3D and SOD, as well as S3DNA.
 - LZEXE 0.91.
-- STRIPBSS for certain EXEs (should be included in the repository originally containing these modified Wolf3D/SOD sources).
 - UNLZEXE 0.7/0.8 for certain EXEs (one requires 0.8, another one needs 0.7).

 Notes before trying to build anything:
 - This may depend on luck.
 Maybe you'll get a bit different EXE.
-- A project file should be opened with Borland C++ using a command similar to the following, if not the same: "bc WL1APO10.PRJ".
+- In order to prepare for the construction of an EXE (including the removal of older object files) and then build the EXE (in a possibly-initial form), use a command similar to the following, if not the same: "prep WL1APO10".
 - LZEXE 0.91 and UNLZEXE 0.7/0.8 should be used in a similar manner with the corresponding EXE as the input, e.g., "lzexe WL1APO10.EXE".
 LZEXE may ask you to confirm if the EXE has trailing data (e.g., debugging symbols).
-- STRIPBSS looks for a MAP file generated by Borland C++'s linker, so make sure you're in the directory that has the generated MAP file (and EXE) before using STRIPBSS.
-It should be used like this: "stripbss WL1APO10.EXE".
 - It is assumed that you have a working DOS-compatible environment with a ready installation of the correct version of Borland C++, including a properly set PATH environment variable.